machine-programming/assignment-1/readme.md

 Typical usage for this assignment should not exceed $10.
 Excessive usage will be monitored, and we may revoke keys if abused.

+TODO: Say that public llm key will be revoked automatically.

 ### 🧭 Integrity Guidelines

 - **Parts 1 & 2**: It’s fine to add smart heuristics in your DSL or synthesizer, but don’t hardcode answers to test cases—that defeats the purpose.